 Who are the Aranu'tiq camp counselors?

-Our counselors are a mix of staff and volunteers who help create a wonderful place for our youth.
+Our counselors are adults who help create a wonderful place for our youth.
 Many return summer after summer.
-About half to two-thirds of our counselors at each program are trans-identified.
+The majority of our counselors at each program are trans or non-binary, or similarly-identified.
 We feel it is important to have role models who are of all gender identities and expressions.
-We seek a diverse group of staff and volunteers.
+We seek a diverse group of staff.
 We have an application process that includes interviews, references, and background checks.

 What is Harbor Camps?

 Harbor Camps is the overarching "parent" organization that Camp Aranu'tiq is a part of.
 Harbor Camps was also founded by Nick Teich and is run by the same staff that runs Aranu'tiq.
 Harbor Camps includes not just Camp Aranu'tiq (although that is its largest camp), but also two weeklong camps separate from Aranu'tiq for the following populations:

 - Camp Seneb for youth with dwarfism (2016)

 - Camp Reflections for youth with craniofacial anomalies/facial differences (2019)

 Each of these communities are often marginalized and face teasing and bullying simply because of who they are.
 Harbor Camps seeks to be a safe camp atmosphere that brings together youth, historically under-served in the camp community, who can understand each other's journeys and make lifelong friends.
 All of Harbor Camps' additional camps take place at our property in New Hampshire.